-In-line with the VISION 2030, Saudi Arabia is now embarking upon an incredibly ambitious programme of economic diversification and liberalisation.
-With an aim to ring in a new chapter in its history, a range of new developments have been made to position the Kingdom as a leisure destination not only for the residents but for the overseas visitors as well.
+In-line with the VISION 2030, Saudi Arabia is embarking on an incredibly ambitious programme of economic diversification and liberalisation.
+With the aim to ring in a new chapter in its history, a range of new developments have been made to position the Kingdom as a leisure destination, not only for its residents but for overseas visitors as well.

-SAUDI ENTERTAINMENT AND AMUSEMENT exhibition will gather government bodies, procurement professionals, owners, architects, consultants, and developers involved in entertainment and amusement industry projects to meet local and international suppliers and source products that they need to change the outlook of the country.
+SAUDI ENTERTAINMENT AND AMUSEMENT brings together government bodies, procurement professionals, owners, architects, consultants, and developers involved in these entertainment and leisure projects to meet local and international suppliers to source products that they need to change the outlook of the country.